• Home

 Plenty of Christmas Spirit!

 These Christmas muffins have plenty of traditional flavour – containing fruit, mixed spice, cinnamon and either rum or brandy.
-They are much, much lighter than traditional Christmas cake but are packed with flavour.
+They are much, much lighter than traditional Christmas cake but are packed with spice.
 I also think that they would make a great substitute for Christmas pudding at the end of a heavy meal, because they are so light and yet flavourful, they would be delicious served with cream, ice cream or brandy butter.

 You can ring the changes on the fruit you use, so you can simply use what you have – sultanas, raisins, currants, dates, glacier cherries or other dried fruits.
 Do let me know what combinations you use.
 The recipe calls for rum but I used brandy as it was what I had in – and it is delicious, so you can use either.

-Adjust the spice content to suit your tastes. @Linnibinny did say she added extra cinnamon because she particularly enjoys that spice.
+Adjust the spice content to suit your tastes.

 Christmas Muffins Recipe